Transa1/Transa1/README.md

 🧠 **BrainTive: EEG-Based User Classification** – Machine learning models for brainwave signal analysis and cognitive state prediction.
 🎓 **AI Academic Mentor** – An AI-driven recommendation system for personalized learning guidance in academic environments.
 📚 **University LLM System: AI Assistant for Students** – A domain-specific large language model designed to provide intelligent tutoring and academic support.

-## 📬 Get in Touch

-I am always interested in new collaborations, research projects, and real-world AI applications.
-Feel free to explore my repositories or reach out!